alanedwardes/Ae.Dns/README.md

 DnsAnswer answer = await dnsClient.Query(DnsHeader.CreateQuery("google.com"));
 ```
 ### Basic UDP Client Usage
-This example is a very setup of the UDP client using CloudFlare.
+This example is a basic setup of the `DnsUdpClient` using the primary CloudFlare UDP resolver.
 ```csharp
 using IDnsClient dnsClient = new DnsUdpClient(IPAddress.Parse("1.1.1.1"));